bturner-r7/Chef-Metasploit/README.md

 ruby_block[update-java-alternatives] (java::openjdk line 43) had an
 error: TypeError: can't convert nil into String
 </pre>

-These are not actually fatal.
+These can be caused from things like network errors, etc and not usually fatal.
 Run the command again and it should work.
+The beauty of Chef (well one of many) is that it won't do things again that it doesn't need to.
+If running the command a couple times doesn't get you where you want to be, there's probably something wrong with the recipe.